-The input fields can be used in the script as Groovy variables:
+The input fields can be used in the script as Groovy variables under the following conditions:

-- If an alias is defined for the input field it defines the Groovy variable name.
-Valid charachters for an alias are uppercase and lowercase letters, numbers and the symbols “_” and “$”, the alias must not start with a number and must not be a Groovy keyword (e.g. “my_InputField1$” is a valid alias).
+- If an alias is defined for the input field, it defines the Groovy variable name.
+Valid characters for an alias are uppercase and lowercase letters, numbers and the symbols “_” and “$”.
+The alias must not start with a number and must not be a Groovy keyword (e.g. “my_InputField1$” is a valid alias).
 The alias is a valid Groovy identifier name.

-- Additionally also the variable name in the form “_input<i>” can be used where <i> is the position of the input field, so for example “_input1” for the 1st input field and “_input2” for the 2nd input.
+- Additionally, the variable name in the form “_input<i>” can also be used where <i> is the position of the input field.
+For example, “_input1” can be used for the first input field and “_input2” for the second.

 A type can be assigned to each input field that defines the type of the Groovy variable in the script.
-If necessary, a type conversion of the input data are done before the script is executed (except for Object type, which does no conversion and keeps the input type).
+If necessary, a type conversion of the input data is done before the script is executed (with the exception of Object type, which does no conversion and keeps the input type).
 This is especially helpful for numerical inputs and calculations.